raspberrypi/documentation/hardware/sense-hat/README.md

 sense-hat is the officially supported library for the Sense HAT and provides access to all of the on-board sensors and the LED matrix.

-Complete documentation can be found [here](https://pythonhosted.org/sense-hat/).
+Complete documentation can be found at [pythonhosted.org/sense-hat](https://pythonhosted.org/sense-hat/).

 ### RTIMULib